 Physicians who adopt environmentally sustainable activities will provide long-lasting benefits for the planet and their patients, while receiving a financial payoff starting as soon as their practice’s very next electric bill.

-A new AMA guide provides simple, quickly achievable steps in maintaining an environmentally sustainable medical practice.
+An AMA guide, “Lower costs by going green!”
+(PDF) provides simple, quickly achievable steps in maintaining an environmentally sustainable medical practice.
 It includes links to other reputable sites with even more detailed information.

 While taking part in the long-term work of healing the environment, physicians can experience an immediate and substantial drop in the cost of running a practice.

-“Most practices can save $2,000 per physician, per year or more” by adopting wise environmental sustainability standards, says gastroenterologist Todd L. Sack, MD, a long-time environmental advocate within organized medicine and in his home state of Florida.
+“Most practices can save $2,000 per physician, per year or more” by adopting wise environmental sustainability standards, says gastroenterologist Todd L. Sack, MD, an AMA member who is a long-time environmental advocate within organized medicine and in his home state of Florida.

 - Is a wiser and more responsible uses of resources.